 (1) We have a weekly Free Market on Thursdays from 11 a.m. – 1 p.m., open to the whole community, to come shop for clothes, food, supplies, and personal hygiene items (at no cost), and to eat a hot meal around shared tables;

 (3) Beginning in February 2025, we will be hosting overnight groups who are doing disaster recovery work in our area.
 Work sites are coordinated through Baptists on Mission and overnight group stays are coordinated through the Cooperative Baptist Fellowship.
+To add your name to a growing list of potential volunteers, click on the “Helene Recovery Efforts Volunteer Sign-Ups” below.

 We have a long way to go with our recovery, and as a church, we are committed to embodying the resilient hope and love of Christ in all that we do.
 Find out more about these specific ministries, including how to volunteer in person or give a financial gift, by accessing the links below.